 But the average mediocre novelist, too good to excite a mob to admiration, and not good enough to be taken seriously by persons of taste, can only have a polite interest in the foregoing statistics [of the Really Successful Novelist].
 It remains for me to assure the average mediocre novelist in posse, that, if he minds his task, produces regularly, perseveres in one vein, judiciously compromises between his own ideals and the desires of the public, and conscientiously puts his best workmanship into all he does, he may safely rely on a reasonable return in coin.
 There are scores of mediocrities who make upwards of five hundred a year from fiction by labour that cannot be called fatiguing, writers who never accomplish anything worthy of the name of art, but who fulfil harmless and perhaps useful function in our effete civilisation.
 The novelist, even the mediocrity, works under felicitous conditions.
 He is tied to no place and no times.
 He probably writes for three hours a day, five days a week, nine months in the year.
 He can produce his tale beneath an Italian sky as easily as in the groves of Brixton or Hampstead.
 No man is his master, and he is dependent on nobody’s goodwill and on nobody’s whim.
 Only three things can seriously hurt him: a grave failure of health, a European war, and a prolonged strike of bookbinders.

-That’s a long passage to quote, but it provides a good example of Bennett’s mordant style in this book and is mercilessly realistic about the trade of the commercial fiction writer.
+That’s a long passage to quote, but it provides a good example of Bennett’s mordant style in this book and is also mercilessly realistic about the trade of the commercial fiction writer.
 Despite the fact that these are very different times and that few of us could get away with working for only nine months of the year, I find it oddly inspiring.
-By the way, in poss, another phrase new to me, means ‘in possibility’ or ‘having the potential to exist’.
+By the way, in poss, a phrase new to me, means ‘in possibility’ or ‘having the potential to exist’.

 Let’s move swiftly on to Bennett’s comments on non-fictional writing in this chapter.
 As a sole pursuit, it is, he thinks, a very tough way to make a living, but it can be done:

 The literary aspirant who merely wants to write, and cannot write fiction, will have to be content with the prospect of a smaller income than he could derive from the imaginative gift did he possess it.
 But nevertheless, with ingenuity, he can make money.
-Popular biographies — especially of princes, artists, and scoundrels, anecdotic histories of places, people, and pastimes…the field open to the imagination of the ingenious hack is well-nigh boundless; in my opinion it is yet far form being fully exploited.
+Popular biographies — especially of princes, artists, and scoundrels, anecdotic histories of places, people, and pastimes…the field open to the imagination of the ingenious hack is well-nigh boundless; in my opinion it is yet far form being fully exploited

 I think opportunities for the non-fiction author are greater now than in Bennett’s day, particularly if they are operating in the educational or self-help fields, particularly if the book can be turned into an on-line course or consultancy brand.